Azure/azure-rest-api-specs/specification/kubernetesconfiguration/resource-manager/Microsoft.KubernetesConfiguration/extensions/readme.md

     reason: Existing service contract needs to be backward compatible.
   - code: PatchResponseCodes
     from: extensions.json
     reason: Existing service contract needs to be backward compatible.
+  - code: PatchBodyParametersSchema
+    from: extensions.json
+    reason: Existing service contract needs to be backward compatible.
 ```

 ---